saiftynet/Term-Graille/README.md

 ## Animation Demo

+The animation demo uses Image::Magick to convert a folder of frames into monochrome images, which are then conveetrd to bitmap plots on a canvas.
+These bitmap plots are displayed sequentially creating an animation.

 This is an animation derived from a sprite sheet at [Adobe stock photos](https://stock.adobe.com/uk/images/cheetah-run-cycle-animation-sprite-sheet-silhouette-animation-frames-running-chasing/183196184) which do a 30 day free trial.

 ![animate](https://user-images.githubusercontent.com/34284663/177872104-57463dc3-f7f7-47a8-a9ef-3c85b4dd923f.gif)

+## Fonts

+In the initial demo above a Turtle script was used to produce a drawing of text.
+This is rather combersome.
+Fortunately bitmap fonts exist, and can be easily converted to Braille.
+[DamienG](https://damieng.com/typography/zx-origins/) has produced a series of 8X8 fonts which can translated into 4X2 braille characters.
+The fonts are consistently coded, so `font2grf.pl` in the example folders converts the Z80 assembly data into `.grf` files for importing into Graille.
+Fonts are not the only thing that can be transformed, and one imagines potential for sprites of tilemaps to be similarly encoded.